Table of Contents

 - the male urethra/urethra masculina (male urethral-spermatic duct)

-The penis (member) contains the urethra (urethral-spermatic duct) and has several cavernous bodies, which are responsible for the erection.
-The paired roots of the penis (radix penis) is attached to the pubic branches and the pelvic base.
+The penis (member) contains the urethra (urethral-spermatic duct) and consists of several cavernous bodies, which are responsible for the erection.
+The paired roots of the penis (radix penis) are attached to the pubic branches and the pelvic base.
 The freely moveable corpus penis (shaft) terminates distally in the glans penis (glans).

-The penis shaft is covered by a thin, movable skin, which forms on the preputium (prepuce) at the glans.
-This, along with the frenulum of prepuce of the penis (or simply frenulum), is attached at the bottom of the glans.
+The penis shaft is covered by a thin, movable skin, which forms on the preputium (prepuce) at the glans, which along with the frenulum of prepuce of the penis (or simply frenulum), is attached at the bottom of the glans.

-The cavernous bodies of the penis include the paired corpora cavernosa (the cavernous bodies of the penis) and the unpaired corpus songiosum penis (the erectile tissue of the penis).
+The cavernous bodies of the penis include the paired corpora cavernosa (the cavernous bodies of the penis) and the unpaired corpus songiosum (the erectile tissue).

-The two cavernous bodies of the penis are connected by the deep penis fascia and form the penis shaft.
-The corpora cavernosa penis then each continue into a crus penis (the crus of the penis), which is attached to the pubic branch and encased by the ischiocavernosus muscle.
-The tunica albuginea encases the two corpora cavernosa that are separated by the septum penis in the middle.
+The 2 cavernous bodies of the penis are connected by the deep penis fascia and form the penis shaft.
+Each of the corpora cavernosa continues into a crus penis (the crus of the penis), which is attached to the pubic branch and encased by the ischiocavernosus muscle.
+The tunica albuginea encases the 2 corpora cavernosa that are separated by the septum in the middle.

-The urethral-spermatic duct is located in the corpus spongiosum penis, on the bottom of the corpora cavernosa.
-The erectile tissue of the penis starts with the bulbus penis at the diaphragm urogenitale, and this bulbus penis is surrounded by the bulbospongiosus muscle, and it continues distally into the cavernous bodies of the glans.
+The urethral-spermatic duct is located in the corpus spongiosum, on the bottom of the corpora cavernosa.
+The erectile tissue of the penis starts with the bulbus penis at the diaphragm urogenital, which is surrounded by the bulbospongiosus muscle and continues distally into the cavernous bodies of the glans.

 Vessels of the penis

 Arterial supply to the penis occurs via branches of the internal pudendal artery and the internal iliac artery.
-The a. profunda penis reaches the penis tip through the corpus cavernosum.
-It releases the helicine arteries of the penis, which expand upon sexual arousal and fill the cavities of the corpora cavernosa with blood.
-This provides enlargement and a stiffening of the penis (erection).
+The arteria profunda penis reaches the penis tip through the corpus cavernosum.
+It releases the helicine arteries of the penis, which expand upon sexual arousal and fill the cavities of the corpora cavernosa with blood, which enlarges and stiffens the penis (erection).
 The dorsal artery of the penis supplies the glans penis.

 Innervation of the penis

-The penis is somatosensorily supplied by the n. dorsalis penis, a branch of the n. pudendis.
-Fibers of the nervi splanchnici pelvici (parasympathetic, S2-S4) and the nervi splanchnici sacrales (sympathetic) control the erection (parasympathetic) and the ejaculation (sympathetic).
+The penis is somatosensorily supplied by the nervus dorsalis penis, a branch of the nervus pudendis.
+Fibers of the nervi splanchnici pelvici (parasympathetic, S2–S4) and the nervi splanchnici sacrales (sympathetic) control the erection (parasympathetic) and the ejaculation (sympathetic).

-The male urethra (urethra masculina) is assigned to the external male genitals by many authors, together with the member (penis) and the scrotum (scrotum sac).
-The urethra forms the last part of the urinary system (the renal pelvis, the ureter, the bladder and the urethra).
+The male urethra (urethra masculina) is considered part of the external male genitals by many authors, together with the member (penis) and the scrotum (scrotum sac).
+The urethra forms the last part of the urinary system (renal pelvis, ureter, bladder, and urethra).

 It leads from the bladder to the external opening of the urinary tract.
 Unlike the female urethra, it serves to transport not only urine but also ejaculate.
 Therefore, it is also referred to as the urethral-spermatic duct.

-The male urethra is about 20 cm long and it is subdivided into four sections.
-It possesses three corresponding constrictions and expanses, which is always a popular exam topic.
+The male urethra is about 20 cm (7.8 in) long and is subdivided into 4 sections.
+It contains 3 corresponding constrictions and expansions.

-- the pars intramuralis urethrae musculinae (intermural part of the male urethra), located in the wall of the urinary bladder, surrounded by the musculus sphincter urethrae internus.
+- Pars intramuralis urethrae musculinae (intermural part of the male urethra), located in the wall of the urinary bladder, surrounded by the musculus sphincter urethrae internus.

-- the pars prostatica urethrae (prostatic urethra), which runs through the prostate – here, the opening of the two ductus ejaculatorii is, in each case, on the colliculus seminalis (seminal hillock), going into the urethra.
+- Pars prostatica urethrae (prostatic urethra), which runs through the prostate.
+The openings of the 2 ejaculatory ducts are on the colliculus seminalis (seminal hillock) leading into the urethra.

-- the pars membranacea urethrae masculinae (membranous urethra) in the area of the diaphragm urogenitale: this is a short section between the prostate and the cavernous body, surrounded by the m. sphincter urethrae externus (split-offs from the musculus transversus perinei profundus).
-The ampulla urethrae is located in the distal section with the outlets of the gll. bulbourethrales.
+- Pars membranacea urethrae masculinae (membranous urethra) in the area of the diaphragm urogenitale is a short section between the prostate and the cavernous body, surrounded by the musculus sphincter urethrae externus (split-offs from the musculus transversus perinei profundus).
+The ampulla urethrae are located in the distal section with the outlets of the bulbourethral glands.

-- the pars spongiosa (spongy urethra)in the spongy body of the penis: longest section (approximately 15 cm).
-The Pars spongiosa disembogues with the ostium urethrae externum at the glans penis, following the extension, fossa navicularis urethrae.
+- Pars spongiosa (spongy urethra) in the spongy body of the penis is the longest section (approx. 15 cm (5.9 in)).
+The pars spongiosa drains into the ostium urethrae externum at the glans penis, following the extension, fossa navicularis urethrae.

-The male urethra has two curvatures which together form an S-shape.
+The male urethra carries 2 curvatures, which together form an S-shape.
 The so-called fixed curvature (curvatura infrapubica) is located at the entrance of the corpus cavernosum.
 The movable urethra bend (curvature prepubica) is located at the transition to the moving part of the penis.

-- in the pars intramuralis (m. sphincter urethrae internus),
+- in the pars intramuralis (musculus sphincter urethrae internus),

-- in the pars membranacea urethrae (m. sphincter urethrae externus, the narrowest part of the urethra)
+- in the pars membranacea urethrae (musculus sphincter urethrae externus, the narrowest part of the urethra)